anodyne/nova/README.md

 * added the 0.9.4 changelog to the docs directory
 * added the docking user email view files
 * added the docking gm email view files
+* added the sim_docked_all view file
-* added the sim/docked view file
+* added the sim_docked_one view file
 * added the sim/docked js view file
+* added the icon-view.png image to the main section
 * removed the old docking request email views
 * updated the database schema
     * added docking table